rntatsuya/machine-load-monitor/README.md

 # Machine Load Monitor

-A simple web application created with React that monitors load average on your machine.
+A simple web application created with React that monitors load average and memory usage on your machine.

 ## Usage
 Clone directory: